NASA Community College Network

 The Light Activity

-Designed in collaboration with Alexa Villaume, another graduate student at UCSC.
+Designed in collaboration with Alexa Villaume, another former graduate student at UCSC.

 This activity involves teaching local high school students about how astronomers study light from distant objects to infer the physical laws of the universe.
 We set up numerous arc lamps that contain a single-element gas.
 The students, working in groups, make observations of the different elements and determine what elements the spectral signatures correspond to by comparing their observations with a spectral list of several elements.
 Their job is to work together and decide the elements that correspond with each lamp.

-This activity is aimed for middle- to early high- school students.
-Our goals are to teach these students that observational astronomers use light to study objects in space, how astronomers infer properties of these objects by studying the light they emit, the scientific method, and working in a collaborative setting.
+This activity is aimed at middle- to high-school students.
+Our goals are to teach these students how observational astronomers use light to study objects in space and how they infer properties of these objects by studying the light they emit.
+We also aim to teach the students the scientific method and how it is applied to research.
+Our activity also encourages the students to work together in a collaborative setting.
 We target under-resourced and alternative schools.

 I was an author for the astronomy blog www.astrobites.com from 2011-2013.
 This site has daily paper summaries for top astronomical research.
 These summaries are written by graduate students and intended for both an undergraduate astronomy audience and the public.